SoloXeniya/Generic-Api-Project/README.md

 ## Contact the Author

-The project author, Marselle, is available on (https://t.me/Xeniyakot).
+The project author, Xeniya, is available on (https://t.me/Xeniyakot).
 Feel free to reach out to him for feedback, questions, or additional information.

 ## License